Thank you for subscribing

 When it comes to laidback beachside destinations, Torquay, on Victoria’s southwest coast, should be on every travel bucket list.

-With its surf beaches, creative community and flourishing culinary scene, this relaxed seaside town 90 minutes from Melbourne might as well be worlds away.
+With its surf beaches, coastal walks, and flourishing culinary scene, this relaxed seaside town is only 90 minutes from Melbourne.

 Jump to: